AnyLog-co/documentation/alerts and monitoring.md

 Example:

 <pre>
-task init where name = "Get Disk Space" and start = +2h
+schedule task init where name = "Get Disk Space" and start = +2h
 </pre>
 Using the above command, disk space monitoring will be paused for 2 hours.

 ### Immediate execution of a task